ayansrmed100/Netflixclone/README.md

-# This is netflix homepage clone
+# This is a netflix homepage clone